 We had a family holiday to Crete booked at the beginning of September, and we were dreading the day the trip would be cancelled.
-At the beginning of August, mum and I were both working from home, and Eden was off nursery.
+At the beginning of August, mum and I worked from home, and Eden was off nursery.

 We had a growing concern over the popularity of our hometown, St Ives, as one of the UK’s top staycation destinations.
 The streets were getting hard to walk along, let alone navigate a pushchair through.
 Few masks were being worn, and even a simple trip to town was now becoming a worry.

 One night, we had the idea of flying to Greece three weeks early.
 We were familiar with the country from previous holidays and past backpacking trips.
-I set about planning our journey as a 3 generational family through Greece in just 2 weeks.
+I planned our journey as a 3 generational family through Greece in just 2 weeks.

 This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you make a purchase through a link.
 Please see my full disclosure for further information.

-We’d booked a flight from our nearest airport to Athens where we visited the Athens Riviera, exploring the beaches along the coast before moving towards central Athens.
-For this leg of the trip, we stayed in central apartment blocks using Airbnb.
-During our stay in Athens, there was growing concern in Greece about rising virus cases.
+We’d booked a flight from our nearest airport to Athens, where we visited the Athens Riviera, exploring the beaches along the coast before moving towards central Athens.
+For this leg of the trip, we stayed in a central apartment block using Airbnb.
+During our stay in Athens, Greece’s growing concern about rising virus cases.
 We set out for the Cyclades islands the following day.

 More on Athens: